mustafacryptolife/typescript-examples/trigger/create-execute-order/README.md

-# Trigger API (Limit Order) - Create Order
+# Trigger API (Limit Order) - Create & Execute Order

-This scripts shows how to use the v1 trigger API and create an order
+This scripts shows how to use the V1 Trigger API and create an order and execute it.

 ## Prerequisites

 - Node.js (v16 or higher)
 - npm (v10 or higher)
 - Solana Wallet Public Address
+- Helius RPC API Key
 - Solana Wallet Private Key

 ## Usage